 In addition to finding out what the Bible says, all Christians, and especially Christian lawyers, ought to learn a little more about the Constitution as well.
 There are two doctrines of law that explain why the Supreme Court decisions of January 1973 have been regarded as the law of the land, but there is no basis for those doctrines in the Constitution.
-The first of these is the notion of judicial review, that the courts, particularly the Supreme Court, have the exclusive power of finding a law unconstitutional.
+The first of these is the notion of judicial review - the notion that the courts, particularly the Supreme Court, have the exclusive power of finding a law unconstitutional.
 The second is the notion that the Constitution means what the Supreme Court says it means.

-To take the second first, Charles Evans Hughes, later Chief Justice of the Supreme Court, stated in 1907 that "the Constitution is what the judges say it is."
+To take the second idea first, Charles Evans Hughes, later Chief Justice of the Supreme Court, stated in 1907 that "the Constitution is what the judges say it is."
 On the contrary, the Supreme Court is what the Constitution says it is.
-We have adopted a Roman Catholic view of the Constitution: The Supreme Court is to the Constitution as the Pope is to the Bible.
-They-and he-give us the infallible interpretation of the documents.
-We must return to the original Protestant view that is found in the Constitution itself.
+We have adopted a Roman Catholic view of the Constitution: The Supreme Court is to the Constitution as the

+Roman Church (the Magisterium) is to the Bible.
+The Roman Church gives us the infallible interpretation of the document.
+The Bible is what the Roman Church says it is.
+We must return to the original Protestant view: The church is what the Bible says it is.

-As for judicial review, such different leaders as Jefferson, Jackson, and Lincoln agree that the power of judicial review is not granted to the Supreme Court.
+As for judicial review, such different leaders as Thomas Jefferson, Andrew Jackson, and Abraham Lincoln agree that the power of judicial review is not granted to the Supreme Court.
 I quote from Jefferson:

-To consider the judges as the ultimate arbiters of all constitutional questions [is] a very dangerous doctrine indeed and one which would place us under despotism of an oligarchy The Constitution has erected no such single tribunal, knowing that, to whatever hands confided, with the corruptions of time and party, its members would become despots.
-It has more wisely made all the departments coequal and co sovereign within themselves.
+To consider the judges as the ultimate arbiters of all constitutional questions [is] a very dangerous doctrine indeed, and one which would place us under despotism of an oligarchy....
+The Constitution has erected no such single tribunal, knowing that, to whatever hands confided, with the corruptions of time and party, its members would become despots.
+It has more wisely made all the departments coequal and co-sovereign within themselves.